foxcpp/maddy/README.md

 Here is the command to create virtual user account:
 ```
-imapsql-ctl users create foxcpp
+maddyctl users create foxcpp
 ```

 It assumes you use default locations for state directory and config file.
-If that's not the case, provide `-config` and/or `-state` arguments that specify used values.
+If that's not the case, provide `-config` and/or `-state` arguments *before "users" subcommand* that specify used values.

 ### PostgreSQL instead of SQLite